chadHGY/CAM/README.md

 pip install -r requirements.txt
 ```

-# Data
+## Data
 To easily demonstrate the usage of CAM, we provide a toy dataset in the `data` directory.
 The toy dataset contains 10 subjects from [IXI dataset](https://brain-development.org/ixi-dataset/).
 For each subject we will extract 4 cortical surface features using FreeSurfer (Curvature, Sulci, Thickness, Volume).

 1. Data Preprocessing:
 Please make sure you have gone through [FreeSurfer's](https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all) `recon-all pipeline` to extract the cortical surface features.
 The surface features should be found under each subject's `surf` directory.
-You can find the already processed data in the `data/freesurfer` directory.
+You can find the already processed toy data in the `data/freesurfer` directory.

 2. Data Postprocessing:
 Here we provide a simple script to convert the surface features to a numpy array.